pudly/schmopera-hugo/content/articles/in-review-peter-deutsch-at-wigmore-hall.md

 ---
-title: "In review: Peter & Deutsch at Wigmore Hall"
+title: "In review: Peter &amp; Deutsch at Wigmore Hall"
 ---

 If he hadn't caught our attention with his voice, [Mauro Peter](/scene/people/mauro-peter/)'s cheek-splitting grin was enough to fill Wigmore Hall during his recital with the great Helmut Deutsch.